 It's important to learn how a hospital can stay ahead of the issues that arise before and during a crisis.
-Doug Clark, the Director of Supply Chain Services at Montage Health in Monterey, CA, is a senior leader with the responsibility of providing supply chain services to a large and prominent patient community.
-Doug shares the common goal of any strong leader to provide his team and nurses the actionable data and supplies they need to treat patients effectively.
+Doug Clark, the Director of Supply Chain Services at Montage Health in Monterey, CA, is a senior leader responsible for providing supply chain services to a large and prominent patient community.
+Doug shares the common goal of any strong leader to provide his team and nurses with the actionable data and supplies they need to treat patients effectively.

 Doug graciously explains the many advantages of having a robust data and actionable reporting platform such as BlueQ Analytics before and during the pandemic.
 “Montage Health has been using BlueQ Analytics as our daily management system and dashboard for years now.
 BlueBin was able to build our COVID dashboard as an add-on, custom-built dashboard."

 "Then, just recently we commissioned another dashboard which we call our MOGO dashboard because we opened three urgent care centers which we coined MOGO (Montage On the Go) and BlueBin built those within about a week.
 Our urgent care centers are actually a different company under our enterprise umbrella, and we have a separate COO that manages them.
 So, we thought wouldn't it be nice if he had his own login to the BlueQ dashboard for his three centers to manage supplies and be able to really see how everything is being managed."